Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Provides competition and price signals in the resource market
 - Simulates the merchant activity that was vital to Venice's economy

-## AI User Management
+## AI Citizen Management

-AI users are created and managed through the Airtable database:
+AI citizens are created and managed through the Airtable database:

-1. Users with the `IsAI` flag set to true are treated as AI users by the system
+1. Citizens with the `IsAI` flag set to true are treated as AI citizens by the system
-2. AI users receive compute tokens through the same distribution mechanisms as human players
+2. AI citizens receive compute tokens through the same distribution mechanisms as human players
 3. They can own lands, buildings, and other assets
 4. Their economic activities generate notifications and transaction records just like human players